 No. While we can use lasers during most procedures, there are procedures that cannot be performed with a laser.
 For example, we cannot remove a tooth or do a root canal with a laser.
 We can however use the laser during the root canal to eliminate bacteria within the roots.
 Or we can use the laser to clean the socket from bacteria after removing the tooth.
 Ask us if you want to know if a laser can be used for your treatment.

-Can lasers be used on kids?
+Can Lasers be Used on Children?

 Absolutely!
 Kids respond very well to the use of “Clifford the Big Red Laser.”
 Using the laser has dramatically improved the experience kids have in our office.